martinkearn/Bot-Banko/README.md

 * Check balance
 * Make a transfer

+### Check Balance
+Simple intent that displays a made-up balance for the user's account

+To invoke the Check Balance feature
+* __"Check my balance"__; no entities just the `Balance` intent

 ### Using Make a Transfer
 To make a transfer, the user must provide four different entities.
 These can be included in the initial utterance; if they are not, the bot will use a dialog to complete them:
 * __AccountLabel__; a [simple Luis entity](https://docs.microsoft.com/en-gb/azure/cognitive-services/LUIS/luis-concept-entity-types) to represent the nick name for the account to transfer from i.e. 'Joint', 'Savings', 'Current' or 'Sole'